-Holly Gallagher is a theatre maker, director and facilitator based in Thornaby, Teesside interested in new work that speaks about the world we live in today and stimulates an audience's imagination.
+Holly is a theatre maker, director and facilitator based in Thornaby, Teesside.
+She is interested in new work that speaks about the world we live in today and stimulates an audience’s imagination.

 Having graduated with an MA with Distinction in Theatre and Performance from Northumbria University, Holly went on to be a part of the Third Angel Mentorship Scheme 2017, and completed residencies with the North East Artist Development Network and with Sticky Theatre.
 She was also given a place on the Barnsley Civic CARP scheme, and working with Samantha Neale, was a recipient of the Live Theatre Elevator Bursary 2020.